storj/docs/app/(docs)/object-mount/user-guides/configuration/page.md

 #### Enabling for Direct Interception

-There are two ways to enable POSIX File Access when using {ref}`Direct Interception via Object Mount CLI <user-guide-direct-interception>`:
+There are two ways to enable POSIX File Access when using [Direct Interception via Object Mount CLI](user-guide-direct-interception):

 ##### Using a bucket tag